espoirMur/my-blog-gastby/content/draft-blogs/read-emails-python/index.md

 In the next line, we are using the message_from_bytes function from the email module to convert the bytes we received as a message.

-Then we mark the message as seen by using the store method and we yield the results to our iterator.
+Then we mark the message as seen by using the store method and we yield the results.
+This means the function will return a generator
 Once we have retrieved the emails, let us check the function that gets attachment from that email.

 ### Getting attachement from the email: